technofocus-pte/iammsentraprv/Lab 4 – Global Secure Access/Lab 4 – Global Secure Access.md

     ![](./media/image18.png)

-3. From the notificaiton - To use these capabilities the following licenses may be required: Microsoft Entra Internet Access or Microsoft Entra Private Access.
+3. Click on **Traffic Forwarding** from the left menu and then from the notificaiton - To use these capabilities the following licenses may be required: Microsoft Entra Internet Access or Microsoft Entra Private Access.
 Activate or Learn more.
 Click on the **Activate** link.

     ![](./media/image18b.png)